Kathryn Troutman

 Kathryn Kraemer Troutman (born October 5, 1947) is an American author, consultant, and career trainer.
 She has assisted individuals seeking government employment.
-She is the founder and president of The Resume Place, Inc., a service business located in Baltimore, MD that consults, writes, and designs federal and private-sector resumes.
+She is the founder and president of The Resume Place, Inc., a service business located in Baltimore, MD that consults on, writes, and designs federal and private-sector resumes.

 Troutman has been presented in the media as an expert on the Federal Resume, Senior Executive Service Applications, and federal career consulting.
-She has worked in this field since 1971 and has published ten books on these subjects.
+She has worked in this field since 1971 and has published 35 books on these subjects.

 Early life and family

 Kathryn Troutman was one of five children born to Edward and Bonita Kraemer, and she grew up with siblings Bonny, Edward, Jr. (Ted), Richard and Robert.
 Her parents met while Bonita was working as a secretary at Picker X-Ray Co. in Baltimore; Edward was an X-ray salesman.
 The two were married on New Year’s Eve, 1945.

 Kathryn’s authorship, speaking and teaching reflect her family’s background as educators, writers and storytellers.
 Both of her maternal grandparents – Alvis and Bessie Dick – were frontier school teachers.
 Her famous uncle – Everett Dick – wrote The Sod House Frontier 1854-1890, which was first published in 1937.
 According to NebraskaAuthors.org, the book is considered “a classic account of the European settlement of the Great Plains.”
 Her mother Bonita wrote a children's book titled Rules Mean Happiness while working as an editor for the General Conference of Seventh-day Adventists.

 Kathryn went to college at the University of Maryland, College Park.
 While at UMCP, she performed with the university’s Magricals Singers, including an appearance at the White House for President Nixon and his family in December 1969.
 She left the university in 1971 to start a resume business that led to establishing the Resume Place.